ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 The data reveals variations in attendance across different decades, with the highest recorded attendances being 124,000 in 1957 at the **Santiago Bernabéu Stadium** in Madrid and 127,621 in 1960 at **Hampden Park** in Glasgow.
 Both matches were victories for Real Madrid.
 While the substantial turnout in 1957 was expected due to the final being held at the Santiago Bernabéu, the even larger crowd in 1960 in Scotland underscores the extensive fanbase of Real Madrid.
 We also highlight the significant drop in attendance during the 2020 final, which saw an attendance of zero due to the COVID-19 pandemic.
 This unprecedented situation led to the postponement and eventual rescheduling of the match, with the final being played in a restricted environment without fans in attendance.
 The pandemic's impact on global sporting events is starkly reflected in this anomaly, underscoring how external factors can drastically affect match-day experiences and attendance figures.
 The effects of the pandemic were also evident in attendance in 2021, with only 33% of the do Dragao stadium's capacity open to supporters.

-As already mentioned in the case of 1957 final, the attendance fluctuations are mostly determined by the participation of a team playing the final in its own country.
-The boxplot below shows the attendance if one of the two teams are playing in their home country or not.
+As previously noted in the discussion of the 1957 final, attendance fluctuations are largely influenced by whether one of the teams is playing the final in its home country.
+The boxplot in Figure 14 illustrates the difference in attendance when one of the two teams has home-country advantage compared to when neither team is playing in their own country.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_ucl/attendance_home.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 14: Distribution of attendance during UCL finals if one of the country played in home country (green) or not (red).</em></p>